Sitecore-Community/Sitecore.Speak.Guidance/component.md

 A SPEAK component is generally composed by a Razor File (.cshtml), a JavaScript file and a bunch of CSS.

+### !important!
+Never use a component from another Sitecore Business Application.

 ##Components Structure.

 When you create components for your Business Application or an entire component library, you should always use the same structure as the BCL structure.